KonstantinData/DataForge/README.md

 # DataForge

-**DataForge** is an end-to-end data analytics pipeline designed as a personal challenge by **Konstantin Milonas** during December 2024.
-It demonstrates how to turn raw, unrefined data into actionable insights.
-By integrating a variety of open-source tools, DataForge shows how to collect, transform, store, analyze, and visualize data within a cohesive, production-ready environment, all developed as a self-assigned learning project.
+DataForge is an end-to-end data analytics pipeline that I am undertaking as a personal learning project during December 2024 and January 2025.
+The goal of this project is to illustrate how actionable insights can be derived from raw, unprocessed data.
+By integrating various open-source tools, DataForge demonstrates the entire workflow—from data collection, transformation, and storage through to analysis and visualization—within a cohesive, production-ready environment.
+Please note that DataForge is currently under development, and all of the following information serves only as an initial overview, not yet fully implemented.

 ## Table of Contents